 In planning and performing our audit, we considered the Connecticut Development Authority's internal control over its financial operations and its compliance with requirements as a basis for designing our auditing procedures for the purpose of evaluating the Authority's financial operations and compliance with certain provisions of laws, regulations, contracts and grant agreements, but not for the purpose of providing assurance on the effectiveness of the Authority's internal control over those control objectives.
+Accordingly, we do not express an opinion on the effectiveness of the Authority's internal control over financial operations and compliance.
 Our consideration of internal control included, but was not limited to, the following areas:

 - Affirmative action

 - Personnel practices

 - Purchase of goods and services

 - Use of surplus funds

-- Distribution of loans, grants and other financial resources.
+- Distribution of loans, grants and other financial resources